Mregojos/MRegojos/README.md

 ✨ My name is Matt.
 I am a Cloud Technology Enthusiast ☁️🧑‍💻.

-✨ I have a degree in Electronics Engineering.
+✨ I have a background in Electronics Engineering.
 Currently, I am fully focused on Technology.

 ✨ I am currently working on my portfolio, organizing and migrating them to GitHub.